How to Use This Calculator

 Track Withdrawals Carefully

 Withdrawn courses (W grades) typically count as attempted credits but not completed credits, directly impacting your completion rate.
-A student attempting 30 credits but withdrawing from 3 and failing 3 more would complete only 24 credits for an 80% rate.
+For example, if you attempt 30 credits but withdraw from 3 and fail 3 more, you would complete only 24 credits, resulting in an 80.0% rate (24/30).

 Aim Well Above the 67% Threshold

 While 67% is the federal SAP minimum, a 90% completion rate earns the 'Excellent' rating in this calculator.
-With 30 attempted and 27 completed, you're at 90.0% — a full 23.0 percentage points above the SAP threshold.
+With 30 attempted and 27 completed, you're at 90.0% — a full 23.0 percentage points above the SAP threshold, providing a comfortable buffer.

 The Math Behind Your Academic Progress Tool